oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ### []{#sec_CreateanEntity}[]{#_Ref484615789}[]{#_Ref484615791}[]{#_Create_an_Entity_2}11.4.2 [Create an Entity](#sec_CreateanEntity)

-To create an entity in a collection, the client sends a [POST]{.Datatype} request to that collection\'s URL.
+To create an entity in a collection, the client sends a `POST` request to that collection\'s URL.
 The `POST` body MUST contain a single valid entity representation.

 The entity representation MAY include [references to existing entities](#sec_LinktoRelatedEntitiesWhenCreatinganE) as well as content